Subways for beginners

 You can also download any number of official and unofficial MTA apps for your mobile devices.

-For some extra cash, you can simply take a taxi to get around.
+For some extra cash you can simply take a taxi to get around.
 Frequent taxi use will get very expensive very quickly but they can be quite satisfactory in a pinch, and can actually be a bargain for groups of riders who split the fare.
 Here’s a decent guide for the non-savvy on how to use New York City cabs.
-Alternately, alternative rideshare apps (Uber, Lyft, etc.) are out in full force throughout this city.
+For another automobile option, the big rideshare apps (Uber, Lyft, etc.) are out in full force throughout this city.

 We’ll be adding to this page as we come up with more things, and as readers like you click that Contact Us link to ask us any questions you have that aren’t answered here.